Scoundrel Days

-Scoundrel Days is the second studio album by Norwegian new wave band A-ha, released on 6 October 1986 by Warner Bros.
+Scoundrel Days is the second studio album by Norwegian band a-ha, released on 6 October 1986 by Warner Bros.
 Records.
 A remastered edition with additional tracks was released in 2010.

 Production

-Scoundrel Days was the second long-player release from A-ha, which was highly anticipated after the success of their first album, Hunting High and Low (1985), which had reached #2 in the United Kingdom's Album Chart, and number 15 in the United States' Billboard 200 in the previous year.
-Scoundrel Days was recorded in England in early 1986 at R.G.
-Jones Studio in Beulah Road in Wimbledon, South-West London.
-The record was produced by Alan Tarney, who had produced the band's singles "Take On Me" and "The Sun Always Shines on T.V." in the previous year, and it was engineered by Gerry Kitchingham.
+Scoundrel Days was the second long-player release from a-ha, which was highly anticipated after the success of their first album, Hunting High and Low (1985), which had reached #2 in the United Kingdom's Album Chart, and number 15 in the United States' Billboard 200 in the previous year.
+Scoundrel Days was recorded in England in early 1986 at RG Jones Recording Studios on Beulah Road in Wimbledon, South-West London.
+The record was mostly produced by Alan Tarney, who had produced the band's singles "Take On Me" and "The Sun Always Shines on T.V." in the previous year, and it was engineered by Gerry Kitchingham.

 The songs were composed by Pal Waaktaar and Magne Furuholmen; the band's vocalist Morten Harket did not contribute to the songwriting as he had on their first album.
 Waaktaar and Furuholmen also self-produced three of the record's tracks, "I've Been Losing You", "Maybe Maybe", and "Soft Rains of April".

 Yamaha DX7 and Roland Juno-60/106 synths were used in the recording of this album, the Roland Juno 60 was used on opening of the song "Manhattan Skyline" (which is the same synth used on the "Take On Me" riff) and the Yamaha DX7 drum sound was used on the opening of "October".
 "Scoundrel Days" and "Swing of Things" signature sounds were obtained from a PPG Wave.
 The drums and several other sound effects were from drawn from a Fairlight CMI.